TommyX12/csc148_docstring_generator/README.md

 # CSC148 Docstring Generator
-A docstring template generator
+A docstring template generator that adds docstring template to classes
+    and functions in your files without changing existing ones.

 # How to use:
 - Write all your code first before running this.
 - Place this file inside the folder you want to process.
-- Run this file (for example, right click in PyCharm and select 'Run')
+- Run this file (for example, right click in PyCharm and select 'Run').
+    Your files are now processed and backup is made.
-- Go to your files, press "ctrl + F"(Windows) or "command + F"(Mac) to
+- Open your files, press "ctrl + F"(Windows) or "command + F"(Mac) to
     bring up the search bar.
 Write "[TODO]"(without the quotation marks) and press "Enter" once.
 Press "Esc", then hit "F3" to search for the next "[TODO]", write appropriate text then hit "F3" again and repeat until all "[TODO]"s are gone.
+- Add attributes to class docstrings (if some were missing) and remove unnecessary ones (such as inherited attributes in super constructor).
-- You may also add descriptions to each property / attribute by yourself.
+    You may also add descriptions to each property / attribute by yourself.

 # What will happen:
-- All files under the same folder as well as files in the sub-folders will be processed.
+- All python files under the same folder as well as files in the sub-folders will be processed.
 - In each file, a docstring will be added for every function and class, as well as one for the entire document.